byoso/flamewok/README.md

 yes, that simple.

-check the examples to get a better idea of what you can do.
+check the exemples to get a better idea of what you can do.

-flamewok is available here:
+flamewok, docs and exemples are available here: https://github.com/byoso/flamewok
-https://github.com/byoso/flamewok